joshf/Indication/README.markdown

 This script can also be called via $_POST just set the name of the form to id and the value to the id you wish to download

 To show the download count for one id only, call http://yoursite.com/SHTracker/show.php?id=mydownload1.
 To show just the count with no other text add "&plain=true" to the end of the URL.
+Similarly, to list all downloads add "&list=true" to the end of the URL.
 The showing of counts could be done using an include or an iframe (see below)

 **Example codes to show count to a user:**